At the heart of the first three phases of the Marvel Cinematic Universe have been the six gems known as Infinity Stones.

 First seen: Thor: The Dark World

 In the MCU: The Aether was the object of desire for Malekith, the leader of the Dark Elves in the Thor sequel.
-During the film, Natalie Portman’s character binds with the Aether making her a target for the evil elf.
-By the end of the film it was taken by the Lady Sif to the Collector in order to keep distance between the Aether and the Space Stone, which was in Odin’s treasure room on Asgard.
+During the film, Natalie Portman’s character was bonded with the Aether making her a target for the evil elf.
+By the end of the film it had been taken by the Lady Sif to the Collector on Knowhere in order to keep distance between the Aether and the Space Stone, which was in Odin’s treasure room on Asgard.

 The Power Stone